ACUPUNCTURE and PAIN MANAGEMENT at Health In The Bay.

 How long will it take to work?

 Recent-onset back pain responds more quickly than pain that has been present for months or years.
 We generally see a response within 4-6 treatments, with further treatments consolidating this.
 The best frequency of treatment is weekly (or sometimes twice-weekly for severe, acute back strain) for the first few, reducing to every 2 weeks and then every month as the condition improves.
-Once your back pain has resolved, we recommend a “tune-up” every 3 or 4 months, preferably at the change of seasons, to limit recurrences.
-Acupuncture treatments qualify for health-fund rebates.
+This is a guide, but the frequency of treatments will be tailored to the patients individual needs.